osmianski/blog/2019/08/03-dependency-injection-in-php.md

 # Dependency Injection In PHP #

-Managing class dependencies is important part of object-oriented programming.
+Dependency injection is considered a standard practice for better code readability, testability and reuse.

+Through years of using dependency injection and really enjoying it, I was also bothered with certain inconvenience and possible effect on performance.
+Recently, I tried using another approach for managing dependencies which, still giving the benefits of dependency injection, doesn't have its drawbacks.

-This post describes why class dependencies are important, what the [Dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) is and what are the benefits of using it for managing class dependencies.
+This post describes why managing class dependencies are important, what the [Dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) is and the benefits of using it for managing class dependencies.

-The follow-up article will describe shortcomings of dependency injection and it will provide alternative approach.
+The follow-up articles will describe shortcomings of dependency injection and alternative approach.

+I hope you'll find it useful.

 Contents: